spachava753/cpe/ROADMAP.md

 ### Agentic flow
 - [ ] Move from disparate mulit-agent to single-agent, will reduce necessary calls, as we can remove the needs codebase function call
+  - [ ] Will have a separate sub-agent to retrieve relevant text snippets

 ### Token Analysis and Visualization
 - [x] Implement basic token counting per file